Postnatal (Recognised since October 2005)

 I help run a local Birth Choices group and was instrumental in setting up our local VBAC Support group.

 I have supported both first time mothers and those having subsequent children.
 My clients have opted for both hospital, Birth Centre and homebirths.
 Some have chosen to have vaginal births after caesareans.
 I have also supported women having caesareans, and been present in theatre.
-I have also supported many women labouring and birthing in water, both at home and in hospital.I have worked with a number of women having twins and more.
+I have also supported many people labouring and birthing in water, both at home and in hospital.I have worked with a number of parents having twins and more.

 I have supported women through many choices in childbirth from elective c-sections to all-natural lotus births and the normal birth of twins – my prime concern is that families feel supported in their informed decisions and have as fulfilling and positive experience of their child’s birthday as possible.

 I don’t offer related services such as complementary therapies but can signpost you to those that can.
-I do, however, offer a postnatal massage called ‘Closing the Bones’, designed to be relaxing and aid recovery after childbirth.

 I also offer an antenatal ‘Preparing the way for Feeding My Baby’ session.
 This is just for you (and your partner) in your own home and is tailored to your individual needs and concerns.